grafana/grafana/docs/sources/alerting/manage-notifications/alertmanager.md

 The Grafana Alertmanager can receive alerts from Grafana, but it cannot receive alerts from outside Grafana, for example, from Mimir or Loki.

-**Please note that inhibition rules are not supported in the Grafana Alertmanager**
+**Note that inhibition rules are not supported in the Grafana Alertmanager.**

 **External Alertmanager**